Sleep During Pregnancy: A Trimester-by-Trimester Guide

 Warm bath and wind-down

-A warm (not hot) bath 30-60 minutes before bed helps reduce RLS symptoms, relaxes lower back and hip muscles strained by pregnancy posture, and facilitates the core body temperature drop that initiates sleep.
-Hot baths are not recommended in pregnancy — aim for comfortably warm rather than hot.
-Bathing is one of the most consistently useful pregnancy sleep strategies.
+A warm (not hot) bath 30–60 minutes before bed helps reduce RLS symptoms, relaxes lower back and hip muscles, and facilitates the core body temperature drop that initiates sleep.
+Hot baths are not recommended in pregnancy — aim for comfortably warm.
+This is one of the most consistently useful pregnancy sleep strategies.

 Screen curfew

-The blue light and content-driven arousal from screens delays melatonin onset and increases alertness in late evening — at a stage when many pregnant women already have disrupted sleep architecture.
-A screen-free 30-60 minutes before bed, replaced with gentle reading, relaxation audio, or breathing exercises, can meaningfully improve sleep onset time.
+Blue light and content-driven arousal from screens delays melatonin onset and increases alertness in late evening.
+A screen-free 30–60 minutes before bed, replaced with gentle reading, relaxation audio, or breathing exercises, can meaningfully improve sleep onset time in pregnancy.

 Rest is not the same as sleep

 Some sleep disruption in pregnancy is unavoidable.
-Reframing rest — lying down comfortably, even when not sleeping — as valuable reduces the anxiety that often accompanies sleeplessness and can make it worse.
+Reframing rest — lying down comfortably, even when not sleeping — as valuable reduces the anxiety that often accompanies sleeplessness.
 You do not need to be asleep to benefit from rest.
 Mindful rest, gentle breathing, or a relaxation audio can provide genuine physiological recovery even without full sleep.

 Contact Your Midwife or GP Immediately